[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 59 O. R., 29, part 2, p749.
 Lee's gratification over Chickamauga was marred by the report that General Hood and General W. T. Wofford of Longstreet's corps had been killed.
 This report was later proved to be unfounded (O. R., 29, part 2, p753), but for the time it caused Lee great distress.
-"I am gradually losing my best men," he said, "— Jackson, Indicates a West Point graduate and gives his Class.Pender, Hood" (O. R., 29, part 2, p743; 2 Gulf States Historical Magazine, 292‑93).
+"I am gradually losing my best men," he said, "— Jackson, Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register.Pender, Hood" (O. R., 29, part 2, p743; 2 Gulf States Historical Magazine, 292‑93).

 [decorative delimiter]